kalemaria/pycurv/docs/index.rst

-..
-PySurf documentation master file, created by sphinx-quickstart on Fri Jul 28 17:36:44 2017.
+.. curvaturia documentation master file, created by sphinx-quickstart on Fri Jul 28 17:36:44 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PySurf's documentation!
+Welcome to curvaturia's documentation!
 ==================================

 This is a Python package developed for calculation of ribosome density on ER and vesicle membranes and for estimation of membrane curvature.

-Why PySurf?
+Why curvaturia?
 +++++++++++

 Because it can be used for the following two analyses: